 The Great Planes Avistar Elite is a commercially available radio model aircraft for flight training purposes.
 The aircraft comes partially pre-built in an "Almost-Ready-to-Fly" (ARF) form, which requires 6-12 hours of final assembly.
 Additionally, has a balsa and plywood built-up structure that is very resilient.
 Due to the aforementioned reasons, it has often been used as a testbed aircraft for various research activities.

-The aircraft was instrumented with an Al Volo FDAQ data acquisition system.
-The system operates at 400~Hz and integrates with a 9 degree-of-freedom (9-DOF) XSens MTi-G-700IMU with a GPS receiver.
-A pitot-static probe will be installed half-way down the span of the left wing in the near future.
-The pilot commands are also recorded by measuring the pulse width modulation (PWM) signals generated by receiver.
-The propulsion system information is logged by FDAQ through an interfaces with the Castle Creations ESC.
-Using the sensors, the system is able to log and transmit: 3D linear and angular accelerations, velocities, and position along with GPS location; pitot-static probe airspeed; 3D magnetic field strength and heading; control surface deflections; and motor voltage, current, RPM, and power.
+The aircraft was instrumented with an Al Volo FC+DAQ flight control and data acquisition system.
+The system operates at 400~Hz and integrates with a 9 degree-of-freedom (9-DOF) XSens MTi-G-710IMU with a GPS receiver.
+A pitot-static probe was be installed on left wing tip.
+The flight control commands were recorded by measuring the pulse width modulation (PWM) signals sent to the servos.
+The propulsion system information was logged by FC+DAQ through an interfaces with the Castle Creations ESC.
+Using the sensors, the system was able to log and transmit: 3D linear and angular accelerations, velocities, and position along with GPS location; pitot-static probe airspeed; 3D magnetic field strength and heading; control surface deflections; and motor voltage, current, RPM, and power.
 Specifications for the instrumentation can be found in Specifications .